 WCRAS receives well over 30,000 calls for field services on average per year.
-These range from routine types of calls that field staff respond to such as stray animals at large, to animal welfare/cruelty and animal bites.
+These range from routine types of calls that to which field staff respond, to such as stray animals at large, to animal welfare/cruelty and animal bites.
 Staff and the ASAB discuss possible correlations related to a change in call volume from quarter- to- quarter.
-For example, WCRAS experiences a much higher call volume for animals that are left in unattended, hot vehicles from May through October.
+For example, WCRAS experiences a much higher call volume for animals that are left in unattended hot vehicles from May through October when the weather is hot.
 WCRAS also experiences higher call volume during milder climate weather when people and animals are more likely to cross paths in parks and other public places.